-The resource library provides a collection of publications, lessons learned, available trainings, and useful links to valuable hate crime prevention resources.
+The Hate Crimes TTA Program resource library provides a collection of publications, lessons learned, available trainings, and useful links to valuable hate crime prevention resources.

 Selected Options - Grid View